rucio/rucio/doc/source/multi_vo_rucio.rst

-Alternatively by specifying ``--commit_changes`` the script will attempt to modify the database as it runs, however this requires the account used by the Rucio instance to access the database to have sufficient permissions to alter the tables.
-In this case, the ``super_root`` account is added as part of the script.
+Alternatively by specifying ``--commit_changes`` the script will attempt to modify the database as it runs, however this requires the account used by the Rucio instance to access the database to be the owner of the the tables.
+In this case, the ``super_root`` account can be added as part of the script by passing the argument ``--create_super_root``.
 If there is an error during the conversion, then none of the changes will be committed.

-  $ tools/convert_database_vo.py --commit_changes convert_to_mvo new "New VO for existing data" rucio@email.com
+  $ tools/convert_database_vo.py --commit_changes convert_to_mvo new "New VO for existing data" rucio@email.com --create_super_root

 Finally, there is the option to skip the (potentially very large) tables of historical data using ``--skip_history``.
 In this case the commands to alter